Wednesday, November 30, 2011

 Our trip to the beautiful Uttarakhand - Part II(Corbett & Mussoorie)

-So after Nainital our next stop point was Corbett.
+So after Nainital our next stop was Corbett.
 Luckily it was just 3-4 hours from Nainital..
 Yes the Jim Corbett National Park is very much located here in Corbett.
-This time our stay was at Tiger Camps Resort, Corbett.
+Our stay was at Tiger Camps Resort, Corbett.
 We reached at around 9.30 am.
-They welcomed us with a drink extracted from the branches of a kind of trees ah! can't remember the name and a gori applied red tikka before we entered.
+They welcomed us with a drink extracted from the branches of some tree ah! can't remember the name and a gori applied red tikka before we entered.
 The ambiance of the resort was lovely.
 Had we known this place was so beautiful we would have compromised our stay at Mussoorie for Corbett.
-In Tiger Camps Resort the rooms where individual cottages.
 The resort self sufficed for various activities.
 Food was served at "Gol Ghar" their in-house full-fledged restaurant and the food was awesome with different set of cuisines served..

 After lunch we played a round of TT(Table Tennis) with expert commentary from Hubby.
 The round was Professional v/s Newbie :P We also went to the Kosi river running alongside the resort, literally the water was crystal clear.

-Corbett was much more colder than Nainital and in wee hours of morning after wearing our sweater, jacket and gloves.
-We where freezing like hell.
+Corbett was much more colder than Nainital and in wee hours with layers of clothes, we were freezing like hell.

 At the national park every jeep is accompanied by a jungle guide.
 Their goal is to help us encounter a Tiger, only then do they get their hefty tip.
 We tried to follow the pug marks, though we couldn't see any of them.
 He took us through various routes in and out.
-Though the excitement and the nervousness expecting to encounter a Tiger was a killing experience.
-Strange but the guides keep telling they can here and understand all sorts of calls made by the animals and would ask us to concentrate and try to listen.
+Though the excitement and the nervousness to encounter a Tiger was terrific.
+Strange but the guides keep telling they can hear and understand calls made by the animals and would ask us to concentrate and try to listen.
 I was so cold and numb, I couldn't concentrate to hear one.
-Also they say the monkeys and deers are friends.
-They help each other to save themselves from the wild ones.
-Sounded Quite Interesting...
-We were happy that the experience was really good although we didn't see a Tiger but at least could catch a glimpse of the other animals.
-Later in the day we checked out and proceeded to Mussoorie.
-Now Corbett to Mussoorie was another 6-7 hrs of travel.
-By this time we had got so bored and tired of travelling by road for long hours.

 After 3 long boring days and a happy new year we were now all excited to get back home.
 The 9 hour journey from Mussoorie to Delhi Airport was tiring though en-route the scenic beauty was pleasant.
 Thankfully reached the airport on time.
 The driver was more tensed to drop us on time, since he had started getting calls from his family :P Also after 6 pm the Delhi traffic sets in..